daz4126/Nanny-State/README.md

 Of course this could have just been hard coded into the `State` object directly, but sometimes it's useful to programatically set the initial state using a funciton when the app is initialized.

-### Before and After Functions
+### `Before` and `After`

-The `Before` and `After` functions are methods of the state object that are called before or after a state update respectively.
+`Before` and `After` are methods of the state object that are called before or after a state update respectively.
 They have access to the state and work in the same way as the `Update` function in that their return value update the state.

 For example, try adding the following methods to the `State` object in the 'Hello Nanny State' example to the following: